aiven/aiven-docs/docs/products/dragonfly/get-started.md

 [Aiven CLI](https://github.com/aiven/aiven-client) provides a simple and efficient way to create an Aiven for Dragonfly® service.
-If you prefer creating a new service from the CLI, follow these steps:
+If you prefer creating a new service from the CLI:

 1. Determine the service plan, cloud provider, and region to use for your Aiven for Dragonfly service.